EPprivate/private_repo/README.md

 ### Inspecting errors in the Problems tool window

 The **Problems** tool window displays a complete list of mistakes and provides a toolset for fixing errors in a more centralized way.
-Each listed problem has an explanation next to it and a number of the line where the error occured.
+Each listed problem has an explanation next to it and a number of the line where the error occurred.

 To open the **Problems** window, do one of the following: